-The proprietor ensures that the leadership and management demonstrate good skills and knowledge, and fulfil their responsibilities effectively, so that the other standards are consistently met and they actively promote the well-being of the pupils.
+The proprietor does not ensure that the leadership and management demonstrate sufficient skills and knowledge, and fulfil their responsibilities effectively to ensure that the other standards are consistently met.

-The standard relating to leadership and management of the school [paragraph 34] is met.
+The standard relating to leadership and management of the school in paragraph 34(c) is met but the standards in paragraphs 34(a) and 34(b) are not met.